 - Load the Recovery Media in the optional optical media drive and turn off the computer's power. - 2.
 Hold down the F12 key and turn on the power.
 When In Touch with Tomorrow TOSHIBA appears, release the F12 key. - Use the left or right cursor key to select the CD-ROM icon in the display menu.
-For details, refer to the Boot Priority section in Chapter 7, HW Setup. - A menu appears.
+For details, refer to the Boot Priority section in Chapter 7, HW Setup. - 4.
+A menu appears.
 Press the "1" key on the keyboard to restore all hard disk.
 Press the "2" key to Restore drive C:.
-Press the "3" key to Restore Recovery tool. - Follow the on-screen instructions.
+Press the "3" key to restore all hard disk (delete HDD recovery area). - 5.
+Follow the on-screen instructions.